 A fiery, spicy, and salty paste, yuzu kosho is a versatile finishing condiment originating from Kyushu in southern Japan.
 Despite consisting of just three ingredients, it is remarkably potent and concentrated.
 In Japanese kitchens, it serves as a condiment for hot pot dishes, miso soup, sashimi, tempura, sauces/seasonings, and salad dressings.

 You can even make your own yuzu kosho at home if you have access to yuzu citrus.
 Simply combine chili peppers, fresh yuzu zest, and sea salt.
 Either pound with a mortar and pestle or whiz in a food processor, then pour in the yuzu juice.
-Transfer it into a container and let it rest in the fridge for a week or longer.
+Transfer it to a container and let it rest in the fridge for a week or longer.

 Varieties of Yuzu Kosho

 You can find two different varieties in the market: